-Pertains to increasing organizational strength to improve effectiveness, efficiency, and sustainability of activities.
-This can also include the involvement of other institutions or the creation of a new entity.
+Pertains to increasing organizational strength to improve effectiveness, of other institutions or the creation of a new entity.
 An example is Aflatoun International spinning off Child and Youth Finance International to create a broader global social movement to strengthen the financial capabilities of children and youth.
-The idea behind this global network is to pool resources and strengthen existing efforts of individual entities committed to financial inclusion and economic citizenship education for children and youth worldwide.
+The idea behind this global network is to pool resources inclusion and economic citizenship education for children and youth worldwide.